Arrests after attempted cash machine robbery

 Among the incidents in the Republic of Ireland, was the theft of two cash machines containing substantial sums of money in Kells, County Meath, in April.

-The machines were ripped from the walls of both the Bank of Ireland and an Allied Irish Bank on John Street, leaving both buildings badly damaged.
+The machines were ripped from the walls of both the Bank of Ireland and an AIB on John Street, leaving both buildings badly damaged.